Reading at St Joseph’s

 Class Visits to the School Library

 All classes from FS1 to Year 6 regularly visit the school library.
 The library is used in various different ways by teachers and teaching assistants.
 We encourage the children to choose books that they would like to read for pleasure – these can be taken home or kept in the classrooms.
 We enjoy quiet story times in the library, sometimes in whole classes, sometimes in smaller groups.
 The children have told us that they like the comfy space and enjoy being “surrounded by books.”
-The library is also used as a more specific teaching tool, classes often visit the library to find books about their topics.
+The library is also used as a more specific teaching tool and classes often visit the library to find books about their topics.

 We are continuing the hugely popular Library Lunchtimes that was set up by children in Year 6.
-This year our Year 5 Library Ambassadors are running Library Lunchtime on Wednesdays.
+This year our Year 5 Library Ambassadors are running Library Lunchtimes.
 Two children from each class can choose to use the library at lunchtime and share a book with an older pupil.
 We have found this a very popular initiative and it has been very successful in supporting cross- year group friendships and encouraging more reluctant readers.
 The library also provides a quiet space for children to enjoy at lunchtimes.

 Library Opening for Parents and Children

 Every Thursday from 3.15-3.45, we open the library for parents to come with their children.
 We encourage them to choose a book, share it at home and bring it back the next week for another book!
 The children are so enthusiastic about the range of books we have and excited that they can bring their grown ups too!